 Are you looking for a homemade salmon skin dog treats recipe that doesn’t cost you an arm and a leg?

 What if I told you that you could make these DIY dog treats for FREE?
+Today I’ll show you how to cook salmon skin for dogs in a way that creates a delectable, high value dog treat!

 If you need a high value treat for your dog, but can’t afford to buy the prepackaged salmon skin dog treats, this is the way to go.